caicloud/aloe/examples/crud/README.md

 # CRUD

-CRUD is a demo test Product CRUD api.
+CRUD is a demo app to CRUD product API.

 ```sh
 $ go test -v